nwrenger/light-magic/README.md

 [![crates.io](https://img.shields.io/crates/d/light-magic.svg)](https://crates.io/crates/light-magic)
 [![docs.rs](https://docs.rs/light-magic/badge.svg)](https://docs.rs/light-magic)

-A lightweight and easy-to-use implementation of a persistent `in-memory database`.
+A lightweight, fast and easy-to-use implementation of a `persistent in-memory database`.

 ## Features

+- Please note that this database is highly optimized for read operations.
+Writing to the database is relatively slow because each write operation involves writing data to the disk.
+- Writes to the disk are done atomically meaning no data loss on a system-wide crash.
-- This crate utilizes the `BTreeMap` from `std::collections` for storing and accessing it's data.
+- This crate utilizes the `BTreeMap` from `std::collections` for storing and accessing it's tables.
-- Easy markup of tables using the `db!` macro
+- Easy markup of tables using the `db!` macro.
-- Useful data accessing functions like `search` or `join!` macro to search the data or join data together
+- Useful data accessing functions like `search` or `join!` macro to search the data or join data together.
-- Can save data to a specific path after each change automatically, atomically, and persistently via `AtomicDatabase<_>`
+- Can save data to a specific path after each change automatically, atomically, and persistently via `open` or not via `open_in_memory`.
-- Supports accessing the database in parallel using a `Arc<AtomicDatabase<_>>`
+- Supports accessing the database in parallel using a `Arc<AtomicDatabase<_>>`.

 ...and more.
 Look into [Todos](#todos) for more planned features!